ajbudhi/Airline_Startup_Project/README.md

 ├── .gitignore                       <- Contains list of files to be ignored from GitHub ├── Aviation Accident Analysis.pdf   <- Slide Presentation of the project ├── README.md                        <- Contains README file to be reviewed
-└── index.ipynb                      <- upyter notebook of the project containing codes and analysis
+└── index.ipynb                      <- Jupyter notebook of the project containing codes and analysis
 ```